Avanade/Beef/tools/Beef.Test.NUnit/README.md

     }
 ```

+Or, alternatively, by using the [`TestSetUpAttribute`](./TestSetUpAttribute.cs) on a test method this will perform the same function.

 <br/>

 ## Agent testing

-As _beef_ is largely about accelerating API development this testing capability further enables and simplifies the testing of APIs.
+As _beef_ is largely about accelerating API development this testing capability further enables and simplifies the testing of APIs directly.
 The philosophy of this testing is to exercise the APIs end-to-end, including over the wire transport and protocols, and tightly-coupled backend data sources where applicable (_intra-domain_).

 The [`AgentTester`](./AgentTester.cs) provides a means to invoke an API and _assert_ (expect) a given response to be considered valid.
 The `AgentTester` invokes the API via its corresponding [Service Agent](../../docs/Layer-ServiceAgent.md).
 The advantage of this is that the HTTP request/response, HTTP headers, URL parameterisation, etc. are verified, as well as the underlying _intra-domain_ business logic and corresponding data services.